 Typical premium video hosting solutions cost anywhere from $20-100 every single month and can get even more expensive than that.

-With Presto Player, it provides a seamless integration with the Bunny.net CDN to give you all the secure video protections you’re looking for at a fraction of the cost as other solutions such as Vimeo.
+With Presto Player, it provides seamless integration with Bunny.net CDN to give you all the secure video protections you’re looking for at a fraction of the cost of other solutions such as Vimeo.